akash-network/node/tests/upgrade/grpcsuite/README.md

 Cosmos-SDK transactions are not yet gated (their queries are, via the smoke sweep);
 they are the natural next tier to add for downstream-effect coverage.

-### Verification module (AEP-86)

-`x/verification` does not exist on `main` (SDK `v0.2.14` has no verification types), so its pack cannot compile here.
-It is added when this suite is rebased onto the AEP-86 branch; the reflection-gating (`Available`/`HasModule`) already makes every pack skip modules absent on the branch under test, so the pack will activate automatically there with no framework change.
+The suite targets exactly the surface the running `main` binary serves: discovery is driven by gRPC reflection + the interface registry, and every pack is reflection-gated (`Available`/`HasModule`).
+A pack whose module is not served by the binary under test is skipped automatically, so the suite always matches the active surface with no manual bookkeeping.